Kartiky246/E-cart/README.md

 add-to-cart options where users can add their items and check the total amount of the products in their cart.
 This project is made using React JS with Context API.

-The App is live at this URL:- https://papaya-shortbread-3418bf.netlify.app/